All Episodes

 But I think a lot of this support for Trump is economic and culturally based.

-We gotta take a break, Selena.
+We got to take a break, Selena.

 Stay right there.

-Uh more with Selena Zito, author of a brand new book.
+More with Selena Zito, author of a brand new book.

-It's called The Great Revolt inside the Populist Coalition Reshaping American politics.
+It's called The Great Revolt Inside the Populist Coalition, Reshaping American Politics.

-Geraldo Rivera, also author of the Geraldo Show, more on the other side.
+Geraldo Rivera, also author of The Geraldo Show, more on the other side.

-All right, as we continue, Geraldo Rivera and also Selena Zito, Selena's new book, The Great Revolt Inside the Populist Coalition Reshaping American uh politics What do you think of at some point do we have to blame individuals that are against enforcing the law for when instances like Molly Tibbetts or Kate Steinley happened?
+What do you think of, at some point, do we have to blame individuals that are against enforcing the law for when instances like Molly Tibbetts or Kate Steinle happen?

-I mean, not as accomplices, but in not being able to do what people play put them in office for.
+I mean, not as accomplices, but in not being able to do what people put them in office for.

 What do you think happens in 75 days from now, Selena?